Duckinwilla, Queensland: Education

 There are no schools in Duckinwilla.
-The nearest primary schools are Howard State School in neighbouring Howard to north-east and Sunbury State School in Maryborough to the south-east.
-The nearest secondary schools are Isis District State High School in Childers to the north-west and Aldridge State High School in the Maryborough.
+The nearest government primary schools are Howard State School in neighbouring Howard to north-east and Sunbury State School in Maryborough to the south-east.
+The nearest government secondary schools are Isis District State High School in Childers to the north-west and Aldridge State High School in the Maryborough.

 Attractions

 Lake Lenthall has picnic grounds, camping, and a boat ramp, all at the end of Lenthall Dam Road (25.4051°S 152.5328°E).
 It is managed by the Fraser Coast Regional Council.

 Wongi Waterholes is a picnic and camping area in the Wongi State Forest, noted for its abundant wildlife.
 It is accessed from the Kellogum Forestry Road off Warrah Road.
 There are a number of viewing platforms around the waterholes: